dymurray/ao-blogs/status-example.md

-# Managing Status with Ansible Operator
+# Example of Managing Status with Ansible Operator
 This is part 2 of 2 continuing with an example.
 Please see [part 1](https://github.com/dymurray/ao-blogs/blob/master/manage-status.md) before proceeding.